python-poetry/poetry/docs/dependency-specification.md

 priority = "explicit"
 ```

-For the `cpu` extra marker, we have to specify `"extra == 'cpu' and extra != 'cuda'"` and vice-versa for the `cuda`
+For the CPU case, we have to specify `"extra != 'cuda'"` because the version specified is not compatible with the
-extra marker.
-There is no version that satisfies both constraints, so installing with `--extras cpu --extras gpu`
-would match no cases and not install `torch`.
+GPU (`cuda`) version.

+This same logic applies when you want either-or extras.
+If a dependency for `extra-one` and
+`extra-two` conflict, they will need to be restricted using `markers = "extra == 'extra-one' and extra != 'extra-two'"`
+and vice versa.

 ## Multiple constraints dependencies